This post may contain affiliate links. Read my full disclosure policy.

 For extra richness, stir in a little butter if you like.
 Or even just a drizzle of olive oil.

-Enjoy the Instant Pot Risotto and let me know how you like it in the notes below.
+Please enjoy the ease of this Instant Pot Risotto and let me know what you think in the comments below.

 Instant Pot Risotto